Helix Platform Consent

 Helix was founded to empower every person to improve their life through their DNA.

-To that end, Helix provides the Helix Platform, which features a number of DNA Products that can give you insights about yourself.
+To that end, Helix provides the Helix Platform, which features a number of DNA Products made by Helix or by DNA Product Partners that can give you insights about yourself.
 Some of them also offer you services based on those insights.
 From time to time, Helix may also provide Helix Insights through DNA Products.
+Helix also supports Research Programs offered by Research Partners.

 You can use the Helix Platform to browse and buy DNA Products.
 Over time, new DNA Products will be added to the Helix Platform.
 You can buy as many (or as few) of these products as you want.
 Before you buy a product, you’ll be informed what you can expect to learn from it.
 You’ll also learn what information, if any, will be shared with the Partner offering the product.